cellofellow/docker-compose-example/README.txt

-Now we have a bare-basic Flask app.
+Now we have a bare-basic Flask app and a Golang client for that app.

-It has a docker-compose.yml file that specifies how to run the Flask image and also its dependencies, a Redis container.
+It has a docker-compose.yml file that specifies how to run the Flask image and also its dependencies, a Redis container, and the Go client.

 Now also with an "aliases" file you can use with "source aliases".
 Provides some handy tools to interface with your containers.